mominurr/Predictions-Car-Mileage-and-Diamond-Price/README.md

 ## Dataset

-The dataset used for this project is the [Diamond Price Dataset](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-BD0231EN-SkillsNetwork/datasets/diamonds.csv) and [Car Mileage MPG](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-BD0231EN-SkillsNetwork/datasets/mpg.csv), which contains information about diamonds and car prices.
+The dataset used for this project is the [Diamond Price Dataset](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-BD0231EN-SkillsNetwork/datasets/diamonds.csv) and [Car Mileage MPG](https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBM-BD0231EN-SkillsNetwork/datasets/mpg.csv), which contains information about diamonds and car.

 ## Dependencies